About Red Cross and Red Cross College

 Our school wishes to organise first aid training.
 What are the requirements?

 Please call our National Contact Centre on 1300 367 428 to discuss your needs.
-Before the booking is confirmed the Red Cross College must gain evidence the proposed training facilities comply with the Occupational Health & Safety (OH&S) Act.
-The Red Cross College can email a form to you for completion or conduct a formal site inspection.
+Before the booking is confirmed, Red Cross College must gain evidence the proposed training facilities comply with the relevant State or Territory Work Health and Safety (WHS) or Occupational Health and Safety (OH&S) regulations.
+Red Cross College can email a form to you for completion or conduct a formal site inspection.
 We will send a form for you to complete and return, which outlines our physical venue and technology requirements including laptop, data projector, and whiteboard.

-In addition prior to the delivery of training, the school / organisation are required to complete an OH&S induction with the trainer and a school teacher must be in attendance at all times whilst training is being delivered
+In addition, prior to the delivery of training, the school or organisation is required to complete an WHS/OH&S induction with the trainer and a school teacher must be in attendance at all times whilst training is being delivered

 I would like to book some onsite training, what are the requirements?

 Please call our National Contact Centre on 1300 367 428 to discuss your needs.
-When both parties are in agreement the Business Development Manager will request email confirmation of your compliance with the OH&S Act.
+When both parties are in agreement, the Business Development Manager will request email confirmation of your compliance with the relevant State or Territory WHS/OH&S regulations.
 In addition, we will send a form for you to complete and return, which outlines our physical venue and technology requirements including laptop, data projector, and whiteboard.

 AED (automated external defibrillators)